reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 4. The user is enticed to claim the bonus by visiting the malicious website and clicking the submit button.

-4. On form submit after user clicks the submit button, the browser sends the user's authentication cookie to the web application that was received after login to the website in step 2.
+4. On form submit after the user clicks the submit button, the browser sends the user's authentication cookie to the web application that was received after login to the website in step 2.

-5. Since the website is vulnerable to CSRF attack, the forged request with the user's authentication cookie is processed.
-Forged requests can be sent for all actions that an authenticated user is allowed to do in the website.
+5. Since the website is vulnerable to CSRF attacks, the forged request with the user's authentication cookie is processed.
+Forged requests can be sent for all actions that an authenticated user is allowed to do on the website.
 In this example, the forged request transfers the amount to the attacker's account.

 Although this example requires the user to click the submit button, the malicious website could have run JavaScript to submit the form without the user knowing anything about it.

-This example although very trivial can be extended to scenarios where an attacker can perform additional damaging actions like changing the user's password and registered email address which will block their access completely depending on the user's privileges.
+This example although very trivial can be extended to scenarios where an attacker can perform additional damaging actions like changing the user's password and registered email address which will block their access completely depending on the user's permissions in the website.

 ## How does CSRF work?

 As explained earlier, a CSRF attack leverages the implicit trust placed in user session cookies by many web applications.

 In these applications, once the user authenticates, a session cookie is created and all subsequent transactions for that session are authenticated using that cookie including potential actions initiated by an attacker by "riding" the existing session cookie.
-Due to this reason, CSRF attack is also called "Session riding".
+Due to this reason, CSRF is also called "Session Riding".

-### Hijacking the Session Cookie
+### Riding the Session Cookie
 A CSRF attack exploits the behavior of a type of cookies called session cookies shared between a browser and server.
 HTTP requests are stateless due to which the server cannot distinguish between two requests sent by a browser.

 But there are many scenarios where we want the server to be able to relate one HTTP request with another.
 For example, a login request followed by a request to check account balance or transfer funds.
 The server will only allow these requests if the login request was successful.
 We call this group of requests as belonging to a session.

 Cookies are used to hold this session information.
 The server packages the session information for a particular client in a cookie and sends it to the client's browser.
 For each new request, the browser re-identifies itself by sending the cookie (with the session key) back to the server.

-The attacker hijacks(or rides) this cookie to trick the user into sending requests to the server.
+The attacker hijacks(or rides) this cookie to trick the user into sending requests crafted by the attacker to the server.

+### Constructing a CSRF Attack
 The broad sequence of steps followed by the attacker to construct a CSRF attack include the following:

 1. Identifying and exploring the vulnerable website for functions of interest that can be exploited
 2. Building an Exploit URL
 3. Creating an Inducement for the Victim to open the Exploit URL

+Let us understand each step in greater detail.

 ### Identifying and Exploring the Vulnerable Website
 Before planning a CSRF attack, the attacker needs to identify pieces of functionality that are of interest for example fund transfers.
 The attacker also needs to know a valid URL in the website, along with the corresponding patterns of valid requests accepted by the URL.